gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 - Storage_Size, a function returning the amount of memory left
 - Null_Address, a value for the null address value

-By default, Address_Type is System.Address, and all other five subprograms are performing native operations (e.g. the allocator is the native new allocator).
+By default, Address_Type is System.Address, and the five subprograms perform native operations (e.g. the allocator is the native ``new`` allocator).
 Users can decide to specify one or more of these.
-When an Address_Type is specified and different than System.Address, the all other five subprograms have to be specified.
+When an Address_Type is specified to be other than System.Address, all of the subprograms have to be specified.

 The prototypes of these procedures are as follows: